DestinysCodePortfolio/FRAT-NIGHT/README.md

 • The Read User Input State prompts the user either an action or urgently requires the player to commit an action to progress in the game.
 Faluire to commit the action or chooses the wrong one will get to the game over screen then closes the game

-• The Ending states are similar to the print game screen state but they display their respective ending
+• The Ending states are similar to the print game screen state, but they display their respective ending.
+They will all exit the game and delete the save file to start a new game.

 ## Class Diagram